rgorby/MAGE/docs/source/quickStart/building/macos/index.rst

 ------------------------------------------

 The ``kaiju`` software can be built in serial or MPI versions.
-The serial version should be used when running the code on a single computer, such as a Mac laptop.
-The MPI version should be used when running on an HPC system (a supercomputer).
+The serial version should be used when running the code on a single computer, such as a laptop.
+The MPI version should be used when running on an HPC system
+(a supercomputer).

 Instructions for building the serial version of the ``kaiju`` software on